-Changing the aperture can have huge visual effect on the image, because it controls how much of the picture is sharp and in focus vs how much of the picture is blurred in either the background or foreground.
+Changing the aperture can have a huge visual effect on the image because it controls how much of the picture is sharp and in focus vs how much of the picture is blurred in either the background or foreground.

-Native aperture and depth of field capability is an area where the iPhone struggles a bit.
-DSLR cameras have an aperture dial, but smartphones don't, so they can’t offer the same level of flexibility and control that a DSLR camera will.
+Native aperture and depth of field capability are areas where the iPhone struggles a bit.
+DSLR cameras have an aperture dial, but smartphones don’t, so they can’t offer the same level of flexibility and control that a DSLR camera will.

 That said, the iPhone 8 Plus and iPhone X models have dual cameras and have made great strides in this area with the portrait mode feature.